Road-to-cloud-infra/Road-to-cloud-infra/README.md

 ☁️This Repo contains all  my notes are present.

 🔭 I’m currently working as a Network Engineer🛜.
-In this repo, I try to give my best and easily understandable study notes📝 to get a cloud job☁️.
+📃In this repo, I try to give my best and easily understandable study notes📝 to get a cloud job☁️.
 I am still learn, so maybe it's taken time 😊.
 The notes should be in Tanglish and English📝.